 The Church of St. Clement

 The Church of St. Clement, located behind the Colosseum, in Via San Giovanni is a beautiful ancient basilica built in the Romanic style during the 12th under the pontificate of Pope Pascal II.
-Amid the four distinct archaeological levels is a celebrated third century Mithraeumand an early Christian basilica of the 4th century AD.
+Among the four distinct archaeological levels is a celebrated third-century Mithraeum and an early Christian basilica of the 4th century AD.

-The floor mosaic’s motif extends up the central aisle of the nave as if to extend the offer of paradise to all who enter the church.
+The floor mosaic’s motif extends up the central aisle of the nave as if to extend the offer of paradise to all who enter.

 The Basilica of St. Giovanni

 Visit the site of the Basilica of St. Giovanni and Paolo on the Caelian Hill by crossing via Celimontana.
 The Roman Domus beneath the basilica located in the fascinating scenery of the Clivius Scauri served as an ancient Roman road of the Caelian district.
 It contains the relics of the two martyrs and remarkable late Roman frescoes and a nymphaeum.